vrcAlbert/documentation-api/source/php/classes/tools_context.rst

 .. php:class:: Tools_Context

-	Use for retreive informations on yours contexts, sites and languages.
+	| Use for retreive informations on yours contexts, sites and languages.
+	| Belongs to the namespace :php:ns:`Nos`

 .. seealso::

-	:doc:`/configuration/common/multi_context`
+	:doc:`/php/configuration/multi_context`

 ::contexts()
 ------------